 Angwin is an unincorporated area approximately 10 miles northeast of St. Helena with certain "small town" characteristics.
-It is home to Pacific Union College, a private four year college (established in 1909).
-The largest concentration of residences in Angwin is located west of the college campus.
-The Angwin Airport is the second largest airport in the county and important due to its high elevation.
-Angwin has a local community council, volunteer Fire and Emergency Services, and is home to a small variety of businesses.
+Although it is an unincorporated community, it resembles the City of Calistoga in several characteristics, such as population and available services.
 Approximately 3,300 people live in Angwin.
 Pacific Union College, a Seventh Day Adventist institution, is a large landowner and employer in Angwin.
 St. Helena Hospital, a part of the Adventist Health organization, is located only about five miles away.
-Approximately 900 of Angwin's residents are college students who live in Pacific Union College dormitory units.

-Angwin site A covers 18.5 acres (APN 024-410-015 and APN 024-410-016) and Angwin site B covers 44.5 acres (a portion of APN 024-080-033, APN 024-080-035, APN 024-080-036, a portion of APN 024-300-077, and a portion of APN 024-808-028).
-The Assessor's parcel numbers reflect new parcel boundaries created when Napa County recently approved lot line adjustments affecting the parcels with AHCD zoning to better conform the lot lines to the developable areas of the sites.
+Angwin sites A and B, respectively, include an 18.5-acre parcel (APN 024-410-007) and a 44.5-acre parcel (APN 024-080-029).
 See Figure H-1-2.
 These sites are currently designated Urban Residential and have Planned Development zoning with the Affordable Housing Combination District ("AHCD"), per the 2009 Housing Element.
 (In addition, the 44.5 acre site has an AC (Airport Compatible) overlay.)
-After considering site conditions, environmental conditions, and infrastructure availability, the developable acreage for Site A is reduced to 11.4 acres, and the developable acreage for Site B becomes 7.0 acres resulting in the estimated realistic unit capacity in Angwin of 191 units on 18.4 acres, with at least 40 percent of housing on Site A and 50% of housing on Site B affordable to households with low or very low incomes, if developed under the AHCD zoning
+After considering site conditions, environmental conditions, and infrastructure availability, the developable acreage for Site A is reduced to 11.4 acres, and the developable acreage for Site B becomes 7.0 acres resulting in the estimated realistic unit capacity in Angwin of 191 units on 18.4 acres, with at least 40 percent of housing on Parcel A and 50% of housing on Parcel B affordable to households with low or very low incomes, if developed under the AHCD zoning